wangster6/leetcode/README.md

 2884 - Modify Columns\
 2894 - Divisible and Non-divisible Sums Difference\
 3110 - Score of a String\
+3190 - Find Mininmum Operations to Make All Elements Divisible by Three\
 3289 - The Two Sneaky Numbers of Digitville